 Sri Lanka has undergone significant economic transformation following its 2022 crisis, emerging with reformed tax policies and renewed opportunities.
-The country operates a progressive income tax system with rates from 6% to 36%, implemented through the Advanced Personal Income Tax (APIT) withholding system.
+The 2025/26 tax year (effective April 1, 2025) brought meaningful relief: the personal relief threshold rose from LKR 1.2M to LKR 1.8M and the 12% bracket was eliminated (IRD Notice PN/IT/2025-01).
+The country now operates a progressive income tax system with 6 bands from 0% to 36%, implemented through the Advanced Personal Income Tax (APIT) withholding system.
 For digital nomads and remote workers, Sri Lanka offers stunning natural beauty, extremely low costs ($600-1,200/month), improving infrastructure, and a government increasingly welcoming to foreign professionals.
 Note that residents are taxed on worldwide income, unlike territorial tax countries.

 Note: These are marginal rates — you only pay the higher rate on income within each bracket.